 The next step is to rub some melted or very soft cooking fat all over the steaks.
 Clarified butter, tallow, lard and coconut oil are all good options.
-Stay far away from olive oil when cooking steaks because you’ll be using too high of a heat for the oil, which would ultimately make it smoke, take a nasty flavor and become oxidized, a bad deal for your cells.
-Even lard is on the edge of being too fragile of a fat because it’s mostly composed of monounsaturated fat.
+Stay far away from olive oil when cooking steaks because the cooking temperature will be too high for the oil, which would ultimately make it smoke, take a nasty flavor and become oxidized, a bad deal for your cells.
+Even lard is on the edge of being too fragile because it's mostly composed of monounsaturated fat.
 If using coconut oil, keep in mind that the extra-virgin coconut oil often carries a subtle coconut taste that could be off-putting for the final result.
 My two favorite options are beef tallow or clarified butter.
 The milk ingredients in regular butter can easily burn as well so this is why clarified butter is a better option.

 Cooking the steak

 Grilling steak is a very popular option, especially in the summertime.
 On the grill, the best option is to sear the steaks on the hottest part of the grill for a few minutes on each side, turning only once to form grill marks and then finishing the steaks on the cooler part of the grill for a few more minutes, until the desired doneness is reached.
 Grilling though is an acquired skill that needs practice and a few mistakes to be mastered.